Bangladesh-Myanmar agreement on Rohingya refugees revealed

 It also said there would be no legal consequences for refugees who voluntarily decided to return, unless they had been involved with terrorists.
 All refugees would only return if they wished it, both countries agreed.

-New of the deal broke on Thursday when a spokesman for State Counselor Aung San Suu Kyi announced that a memorandum of understanding had been signed between Myanmar and Bangladesh.
+News of the deal broke on Thursday when a spokesman for State Counselor Aung San Suu Kyi announced that a memorandum of understanding had been signed between Myanmar and Bangladesh.
+Myanmar's announcement was very short on details, however.

 It's unclear how many refugees actually would want to return after fleeing what the United States and United Nations have described as ethnic cleansing.